jerryhgladinet/docs/host_centrestack/source/chapter03.rst

 .. note::

     The ``Customized URL`` field is very important for the tenant branding.
-It is like a key to a list of information belong to the tenant.
+It is like a key to a list of information belonging to the tenant.
 For tenant branding to work, the tenant will need to login to the specific URL that is assigned to them.

 Group Policy
 ================